Oscar Jimenez (soccer, born 1989)

-Oscar Jimenez (born November 3, 1989) is an American soccer player who currently plays for South Georgia Tormenta in the USL League One.
+Oscar Jimenez (born November 3, 1989) is an American former soccer player.

 Early life

 Personal

 Jimenez was born in Mount Vernon, Washington, and is of Mexican descent holding dual citizenship.
 He has a step-father Ramon De Leon, and attended high school at Mount Vernon High School.
 While at Mount Vernon he played soccer and was a Cross country runner.
 Jimenez was named thrice Skagit Valley Herald Boys’ Soccer Player of the year and as a senior named Northwest League co-MVP.
 His senior season as team captain he scored ten goals as Mount Vernon won both league and district titles and reached the quarterfinals of Class 3A state playoffs.
 Also as a senior he finished 8th as an individual in Northwest District cross country championship.

 College and youth

 Jimenez played four years of college soccer at Western Washington University between 2008 and 2011.
 As a Freshman he appeared in eighteen of the Vikings' nineteen matches scoring five goals with five assists as the Vikings won the GNAC regular season championship for the second time in its history.
 As a Sophomore he appeared in all 20 of the Vikings' matches scoring six goals with a team leading six assists and was named to both the All GNAC First and West Region All-Star Second teams.
 As a Junior he again appeared in all of the Viking's eighteen matches while leading the team with seven assists and scoring four goals.
 After the season he again was named to the All GNAC First team as well as the Daktronics West Region First team.
 As a Senior he appeared in seventeen of the Viking's eighteen matches while scoring two goals with a team-leading five assists.
 Being named to the All GNAC Second team after the season.
 He left WWU as the team's all-time leader in assists as well as being in the top 10 in points, goals, and minutes played.

 Jimenez spent the 2013 season with Bellingham United and was named Most Valuable Player.
 During his time at the club, he also trained with the Seattle Sounders U23s.

 During his time at the club, Jimenez took part in a Las Vegas combine in 2013 and Swedish showcase in January 2014, but could not earn a professional deal.
 He also had an unsuccessful trial with the Wilmington Hammerheads in the 2014 pre-season.

 Jimenez made a single appearance for the Seattle Sounders U23s in the Premier Development League.